JohnUiterwyk/GeneticVision/README.md

 $ ./GeneticVision --images path/to/images --populationSize 300 --generations 1000 --targetFitness 0.1
 ```

+### Tutorial
+The following is a step by step guide to getting GeneticVision compiled, images prepared, and running some evolution experiments

+####

 ## Options:
 The only required option is the images option.
 Without images, nothing can be done.
 Options can be set via config file or via command line option.
 Command line options will override config file settings.
 Loading a population file will override both command line and config file settings.